Connect with others who understand.

 • Using certain illegal drugs

-• Taking certain weight loss
+• Taking the weight loss drug fen-phen

 • Having obstructive sleep apnea